Look after Your Central heating Oil Stocks This Wintertime

 Parts of southern England have been affected by flooding and strong gales.
 The storms have not only disturbed the electricity connection but also some central heating oil tanks.

-Pollution could be caused from central heating oil tanks leaking, but there is also a possibility of tanks floating away.
+Pollution could be caused by central heating oil tanks leaking, but there is also a possibility of tanks floating away.
 As the floodwater builds and builds, any tanks that are not secure could float away with the water and put the environment at risk.

 Although there is only a small chance of this happening, it is best to avoid these problems; it is advised that people with central heating oil tanks attempt to secure them, as it seems that the strong winds and rain are set to remain for a while longer.